vapoursynth/vapoursynth/doc/plugins/imwri.rst

       filename
          The filename has argument has two main modes.
 Either it takes a list of 1 or more files to open in the given order or it takes a single filename string with one or more frame number substitutions.
 The syntax is printf style.
 For example "image%06d.png" or "/images/%d.jpg" is common usage.

+      firstnum
+         The first image number to start reading from when reading a sequence.

       mismatch
          Allow reading of multiple images with different resolution, if not set an error will be generated.